A couple owner comments about Dolby Vision flickering problems with some Kino Lorber 4K discs saying no change.

 And for the latest theory that the plastic compound has an oily ingredient that leeches out, how is that possible for glass smooth hardened plastic?
 (It's not porous, so how can it secrete a liquid?)
 I've had several cases where the plastic tabs were broken off, and the broken edge's internal surface is completely dry even years later.
 And again, the case's exterior surface never accumulates an oily film.
 (The top edge is cleaned before applying the silver "4K UltraHD" logo, and I've never seen that surface later become oily.)
 The case's inside often shows the manufacturing machine's suction cup imprints in the oily film made during processing.
 (As I've said before, the oily film is either a release agent for the plastic mold, or lubricant from the machines that remove the case from the molding machine.
 I'm not a stranger to this process.
 My father is a tool & die maker (he creates injection molds for plastic parts), and I've worked for years in a manufacturing plant.)

 Update 2: My Oct.
 17, 2023 copy of "The Blob" (4K/Blu-ray combo) from a local store had no visible oily film inside the case.
 (The first time I've seen a 4K/UHD case that clean inside.)
 Also Jan.
-2024 "The Creator" (4K/Blu-ray combo from local Walmart) also had no oily film inside.
+2024 "The Creator" (4K/Blu-ray combo from local Walmart), and the March 2024 4K True Lies and 4K Aliens cases had no oily film inside.
+(And the discs had no scratches thankfully, especially surprised with Aliens as the 4K disc was stacked on top of the blu-ray.
+The bonus disc was on the left (unstacked).
+Retailers really need to tell their sources to NOT STACK 4K Discs on top of another disc.
+(Why do they think the pennies saved by not using flipper cases is worth the potential problems and returns from scratched discs, especially with 4K discs.)

 Update 3/FYI: On November 14th, I bought "The Walking Dead" season 11 blu-ray in store at Best Buy. ($11.99 sale price.)
 Most of the blu-ray discs had spots of oily residue from the case.
 I suspect it was transferred from the case during the heat shrinked outer plastic seal.
 (It didn't have the better folded cellophane.)
 Thankfully the case's clear pastic wasn't badly wrinkled, as often happens from the heat-shrink process.
 Posting this as a reminder to check before playing.
 And as always, I checked every disc for scratches before leaving the store.
 (Despite not hearing anything with a shake test, some discs were floaters but no visible scratches.
 The disc retainer spindles were so short they don't secure the disc very well.
 I've seen that before in other cases with loose discs.)